LoicMichelControl/website/_pages/about.md

 </div>

-<font color='blue'> Epidemiology HIV minimization </font> A joint work with the university of Aveiro (Portugal) allowed to
+<font color='blue'> Epidemiology HIV minimization </font> This was a joint work with the university of Aveiro (Portugal) to
-treat the HIV propagation model as a real-time controlled problem for which very interesting results have been obtained, highlighting more « flexibility » than optimal control strategy.
+consider the [HIV propagation model](https://arxiv.org/abs/2004.11903) as a real-time control problem for which very interesting results have been obtained, highlighting more « flexibility » than optimal control strategy.
 Next steps would be to extend to PDE-based epidemiological models...